avag-sargsyan/keto-golang-demo/README.md

 # Ory Keto Golang Demo

-A small demo which requests to the Ory network to check the predefined permission for the given object, subject and action.
+A small demo which requests to the Ory network to check the predefined permission for the given object, subject and relation.

 ## How to run